Back to school – protect them from bugs, colds and other nasties!

 - Avoid using too many squashes as these contain sugars or artificial sweeteners.

 When my children start back to school I always give them a course of probiotics.
-There is a great chewable multi that includes the most important nutrients for the immune system.
+These are the ones I recommend.

 Proven Children’s A-Z with Probiotics.

 For those that have a tendency to chest infections or asthma I would recommend Black Elderberry.
 There are a number of good brands but Sambucol is particularly good and in liquid form or chewable teddies.

 At the first sign of any issues, I recommend Colloidal Silver.
 Spray directly in to the mouth 5 times.
 This can stop an illness in its track.
 You can also get drops for those with ear problems.
 The spray works particularly well for tonsillitis.